NBA Ticket Pricing Analysis

 This is especially true in the lower bowl:

-The trend is not as strong in the upper bowl:
+The row trend is not as strong in the upper bowl:

 Front Row Views (FRV):

 Many non-row 1 seats overhang tunnels or entrances and have no seats in front of them.
-These seats were labeled as front row views (Example below of seats overhanging the player tunnel):
+I labeled these seats as front row views (Example below of seats overhanging the player tunnel):

 Wheelchair Access (WCA) Areas: